FAQ

 Find lists of eligible journals or links to download them on the Publish in Open Access page.

-Find the publisher of the journal you are interested in, open the contract tab, and look under Where to Publish.
+Find the publisher of the journal you are interested in, open the agreement tab, and look under Where to Publish.

 To figure out if a journal is hybrid (a hybrid journal publishes both open access articles and articles that can be accessed only by subscription) or if it is fully open access, you can: